zulip/zulip/docs/documentation/overview.md

   Zulip's huge collection of specific features without a lot of overhead or duplicated code/syntax, written in Markdown.
 We have several hundred pages written using this system.
-There are 3 branches of this documentation: user documentation (with a target audience of individual Zulip users), integrations documentation (with an audience of IT folks setting up integrations), and API documentaiton (with an audience of developers writing code to extend Zulip).
+There are 3 branches of this documentation:
+  * User documentation (with a target audience of individual Zulip users),
+  * Integrations documentation (with a target audience of IT folks setting up integrations), and
+  * API documentation (with a target audience of developers writing code to extend Zulip).

 These three systems are documented in detail.